RafaelVidaurre/yakuza/Readme.md

 });
 ```

 Any new task will now have its `http` object initialized with the cookies that were present at the time `saveCookies` was called.
-Notice that only task from the next **execution block** will be afected.
+Notice that only tasks from the next **execution block** will be afected.

 Glossary
 ========